Kashmiri cuisine: Emulsification

+Food colouring

+Relevant dishes are further enhanced in colour by saffron extract (rogan josh and rista) or mawal (dried cockscomb flower).
+Kashmiri chilli is also added in excess sometimes to produce a red colour.
+Tomato is incorrectly used as a substitute when mawal and rattanjot are not available.
+No authentic version cooked in Kashmir has tomatoes.

 Simmering

 The food gets its flavours and textures from the spices being slow cooked with ingredients until they let out their inherent juices and fats and melt together.

+Smoke point

+Smoking mustard oil is a treatment known as durust, and gets it ready to use after cooling off.

 Dum cooking

 The cooking vessel in the shab deg is sealed with dough before being cooked over a simmering fire through the long winter night.
+Dum cooking was made popular by the Mughal courts around the 16th century.